An illustration of a Shioda-Inose structure

 Let $X$ be an algebraic $K3$ surface defined over the field of complex numbers $\CC$.
 Denote by $NS(X)$ the Neron-Severi lattice of $X$ is a sublattice of the unimodular lattice $H^2(X,\ZZ)$ of rank $(3,19)$.
 This sublattice is an even lattice of signature $(1,\rho(X)-1)$, where $\rho$ denotes the rank of the Neron-Severi lattice of $X$.
 The main property of the Nikulin involution $\phi$ for a $K3$ surface $X$ is that we can recover a $K3$ surface $Y$ as the minimal resolution of the quotient of $X$ by the subgroup generated by $\phi$ obtained from the blowing-up $\tilde{X}$ of $X$ at the locus of fixed points of $\phi$, which induces that $\phi$ extends to $\tilde{\phi}$ of $\tilde{X}$ whose quotient by $<\tilde{\phi}>$ is smooth.
-Moreover, if we add a cocycle condition on the transcendental lattices of $K3$ surfaces and the $K3$ surface obtained $Y$ is a Kummer surface, then $X$ admits a Shioda-Inose structure.\\ On the other hand, we can also consider an automorphism $\Phi:X\ra X$ such that there exists a triple $(\phi_X,S_1,S_2)$, where\\ .$\phi_X$ is an elliptic fibration over $\PP^1(\CC)$.\\ .$S_1,S_2$ are disjoint sections of $\phi_X$.\\ .$S_2$ is an element of order $2$ in the Mordell-Weil group $MW(\phi_X,S_1)$.\\ Then $\Phi$ extends to an involution called Van Geemen-Sarti involution by extending the fibre-wises by an action of group of automorphisms of translations by $S_2$ in the smooth fibers of $\phi_X$.
-Its main interest is that when we can construct another elliptic fibration $Y\ra\PP^1(\CC)$ which is also a Van Geemen-Sarti involution, then it appears both rational maps from $X\ra Y$ and conversely which form a pair of dual two-isogenies between $X$ and $Y$.
+Moreover, if we add a cocycle condition on the transcendental lattices of $K3$ surfaces and the $K3$ surface obtained $Y$ is a Kummer surface, then $X$ admits a Shioda-Inose structure.\\

 Let $X$ be a $N$-polarized algebraic $K3$ surface defined over $\CC$, where $N=U\oplus E_7\oplus E_8$ with $i:N\hookrightarrow NS(X)$ a lattice embedding whose image contains a pseudo- ample class.
 By Torelli Theorem with a Hodge structure of weight $2$ on $T\otimes\QQ$, where $T$ is a rank-$5$ lattice $U\oplus U\oplus (-2)$, this determine a bijective map: where $A$ is a principally polarized abelian surface with its polarization $\Pi:A\ra J(A),$ where $J(A)$ denotes the Jacobian of $A$.
 On the one hand, the set of isomorphism classes of $N$-polarized $K3$ surfaces with a canonical extension by the lattice $U\oplus E_8\oplus E_8$ is identified with the set of isomorphism classes of Humbert surfaces $\HHH_1$, which identifies with the set of isomorphism classes of complex abelian surfaces in the form: